Privacy notice - Feed registrations and approvals lists

-We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
-This means this information will be retained for as long as a business remains registered and/or approved as a feed business operator.
+We retain the personal data only for as long as necessary to carry out these functions, and in line with our retention policy.
+This means that the data will be retained for as long as a business remains registered and/or approved as a feed business operator.
 Historical lists of registered and/or approved businesses are retained for 6 years.

 No third parties have access to your personal data unless the law allows them to do so.

 For more general information on How and where we store your data and who we may share it with see our Personal Information Charter.

 For more information on international transfers, please see the International transfers section in our Personal Information Charter.